Welcome to Chewonki!

 We start every Campfire with the Chewonki cheer.
 It’s a cheer you will hear throughout the summer on Chewonki Neck and beyond.
 You don’t need to memorize it before your arrival, but I’ve included it here so you can if you want!

 Kenne-bec-bec, coec, coec!

 You can find the Chewonki cheer, other cheers, and Chewonki songs in the Chewonki Song Book.

-For some campers, the most memorable part of their Chewonki experience is their cabin wilderness trip.
+For some campers, the most memorable part of their Chewonki experience is their wilderness trip.

-Every camper participates in at least one trip, ranging in length from two to eight days, depending on the child’s age.
+Each camper participates in at least one trip, ranging in length from two days to two weeks, depending on child’s age and length of stay.